Tips, lessons learned and what you need to know for implementing the new revenue guidance.

 6. Customized goods — Companies that produce customized goods and have an enforceable right to payment for work completed to date may experience a change in accounting as the new guidance requires the company to recognize revenue as it performs the work, that is, over time (rather than at a point in time).

 Private companies may be spared from some of the new, extensive disclosure requirements that public companies have to comply with, but private company disclosures will still require significant time and effort.
 Private companies must disclose disaggregated revenue information, information about performance obligations, and significant judgments in determining the timing of satisfying performance obligations and in estimating variable consideration.

-Watch for Part 2 of this blog series addressing audit requirements and considerations on November 13.
+Read Part 2 of this blog series addressing audit requirements and considerations.

 Want to learn more about how ASC 606 can affect your organization?
-Join Cullen Walsh, Partner, Accounting Advisory Services at Grant Thornton and Walt Williams, Director of Revenue Optimization and Strategy at Quadax, as they present, “ASC 606 - Lessons Learned and What You Need to Know” on Tuesday, November 27 at 2:00 p.m.
-EST.
+Cullen Walsh, Partner, Accounting Advisory Services at Grant Thornton and Walt Williams, Director of Revenue Optimization and Strategy at Quadax, presented, “ASC 606 - Lessons Learned and What You Need to Know.”
+Watch on-demand.